banditcpp/bandit/writingtests.md

 $
 {% endhighlight %}

-This means bandit is running fine.
+This means bandit is running fine, we just haven't added any tests for it to run yet.

 ##Adding Tests